Claudio-89/Terraform-on-Azure/README.md

 - Use modules: Use modules to encapsulate infrastructure components and make it easier to reuse and manage your code.

 - Use variables: Use variables to make your configuration more flexible and easier to maintain.

+- Use encrypted storage: Encrypted storage should be used to securely store sensitive data, such as access keys and passwords.
+These secrets can be referenced in your Terraform configuration using tools like Azure Key Vault.
+This helps to keep secrets out of your configuration and makes it easier to rotate them.
+Azure Managed Identities can also be utilized to authenticate to Azure services without storing access keys or passwords in your configuration

 - Use resource dependencies: Use dependencies to specify the order in which resources should be created.